Cholecystitis

 You can reduce your risk of cholecystitis by taking the following steps to prevent gallstones:

-• Lose weight slowly.
-Rapid weight loss can increase the risk of gallstones.
+- Lose weight slowly.
+Fast weight loss can raise the risk of gallstones.

-• Maintain a healthy weight.
-Being overweight makes you more likely to develop gallstones.
-To achieve a healthy weight, reduce calories and increase your physical activity.
-Maintain a healthy weight by continuing to eat well and exercise.
+- Be at a healthy weight.
+Being overweight makes you more likely to get gallstones.
+To get to a healthy weight, cut calories and increase your physical activity.
+Stay at a healthy weight through healthy eating and exercise.

-• Choose a healthy diet.
-Diets high in fat and low in fiber may increase the risk of gallstones.
-To lower your risk, choose a diet high in fruits, vegetables and whole grains.
+- Choose a healthy-eating plan.
+Eating foods high in fat and low in fiber may raise the risk of gallstones.
+To lower your risk, eat a lot of fruits, vegetables and whole grains.

 Diagnosis

-To diagnose cholecystis, your health care provider will likely do a physical exam and discuss your symptoms and medical history.
+To diagnose cholecystitis, your healthcare professional does a physical exam and asks about your symptoms and medical history.
 Tests and procedures used to diagnose cholecystitis include:

-• Blood tests.
-Your health care provider may order blood tests to look for signs of an infection or signs of gallbladder problems.
+- Blood tests.
+Blood tests can look for signs of an infection or other gallbladder issues.

-• Imaging tests that show your gallbladder.
-Abdominal ultrasound, endoscopic ultrasound, computerized tomography (CT) scan or magnetic resonance cholangiopancreatography (MRCP) can be used to create pictures of your gallbladder and bile ducts.
+- Imaging tests that show your gallbladder.
+Abdominal ultrasound, endoscopic ultrasound, CT scan or magnetic resonance cholangiopancreatography can make pictures of your gallbladder and bile ducts.
 These pictures may show signs of cholecystitis or stones in the bile ducts and gallbladder.

-• A scan that shows the movement of bile through your body.
-A hepatobiliary iminodiacetic acid (HIDA) scan tracks the production and flow of bile from your liver to your small intestine.
-A HIDA scan involves injecting a radioactive dye into your body, which attaches to bile-producing cells.
+- A scan that shows the movement of bile through the body.
+A hepatobiliary iminodiacetic acid (HIDA) scan tracks the making and flow of bile from the liver to the small intestine.
+A HIDA scan involves putting a radioactive dye into your body.
+The dye attaches to the cells that make bile.
 During the scan, the dye can be seen as it travels with the bile through the bile ducts.
 This can show any blockages.

 Treatment

-Treatment for cholecystitis usually involves a hospital stay to control the inflammation in your gallbladder.
+Treatment for cholecystitis most often involves a hospital stay to control the swelling and irritation, called inflammation, in your gallbladder.
 Sometimes, surgery is needed.

-At the hospital, your health care provider will work to control your symptoms.
-Treatments may include:
+At the hospital, treatments to control your symptoms may include:

-• Fasting.
-You may not be allowed to eat or drink at first in order to take stress off your inflamed gallbladder.
+- Fasting.
+You may not be able to eat or drink at first to take stress off your inflamed gallbladder.

-• Fluids through a vein in your arm.
-This treatment helps prevent dehydration.
+- Fluids through a vein in your arm.
+This treatment helps prevent loss of body fluids, called dehydration.

-• Pain medications.
+- Pain medicines.
 These can help control pain until the inflammation in your gallbladder is relieved.

-• Procedure to remove stones.
+- Procedure to remove stones.
 You may have a procedure called an endoscopic retrograde cholangiopancreatography (ERCP).
-During this procedure that uses dye to highlight the bile ducts, instruments can be used to remove stones blocking the bile ducts or cystic duct.
+This procedure uses dye to make the bile ducts show up during imaging.
+Then a healthcare professional can use instruments to remove stones blocking the bile ducts or cystic duct.

-Your symptoms are likely to decrease in 2 to 3 days.
-However, gallbladder inflammation often returns.
-Most people with cholecystitis eventually need surgery to remove the gallbladder.
+Your symptoms are likely to get better in 2 to 3 days.
+But gallbladder inflammation often returns.
+In time, most people with cholecystitis need surgery to remove the gallbladder.

 Gallbladder removal surgery

 The procedure to remove the gallbladder is called a cholecystectomy.
-Usually, this is a minimally invasive procedure, involving a few tiny cuts (incisions) in your abdomen (laparoscopic cholecystectomy).
-An open procedure, in which a long incision is made in your abdomen, is rarely required.
+Most often, this is a minimally invasive procedure called laparoscopic cholecystectomy.
+This type of surgery uses a few tiny cuts called incisions in your belly.
+An open procedure, in which a long incision is made in your belly, is rarely needed.

-The timing of surgery depends on the severity of your symptoms and your overall risk of problems during and after surgery.
-If you're at low surgical risk, surgery may be performed during your hospital stay.
+The timing of surgery depends on how bad your symptoms are and your overall risk of complications during and after surgery.
+If your surgical risk is low, you might have surgery during your hospital stay.

-Once your gallbladder is removed, bile flows directly from your liver into your small intestine, rather than being stored in your gallbladder.
-Even without your gallbladder you can still digest food.
+Once your gallbladder is removed, bile flows from your liver into your small intestine, rather than being stored in your gallbladder.
+You can still digest food without a gallbladder.

 Preparing for an appointment

-Make an appointment with your health care provider if you have symptoms that worry you.
-If your provider suspects that you have cholecystitis, you may be referred either to a specialist in the digestive system (gastroenterologist) or you may be sent to a hospital.
+Make an appointment with your healthcare professional if you have symptoms that worry you.
+For cholecystitis, you may be sent to a specialist in the digestive system, called a gastroenterologist.
+Or you may be sent to a hospital.

 What you can do